helidon-io/helidon/docs/mp/beanvalidation.md

 ## Overview

 Helidon supports Bean Validation via its integration with JAX-RS/Jersey.
-The [Jakarta Bean Validation specification][jakarta-bean-validation-specification] defines an API to validate Java beans.
+The [Jakarta Bean Validation specification][jakarta-bean-val] defines an API to validate Java beans.
 Bean Validation is supported in REST resource classes as well as in regular application beans.

 If bean validation is required outside JAX-RS/Jersey use cases, it is also available in Helidon.
-It follows the standard [Jakarta Bean Validation specification][jakarta-bean-validation-specification] which defines an API to validate Java beans.
+It follows the standard [Jakarta Bean Validation specification][jakarta-bean-val] which defines an API to validate Java beans.

 ## Maven Coordinates

-To enable Bean Validation, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).
+To enable Bean Validation, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../managing-dependencies.md)).

 ```xml [pom.xml]
 <dependency>